 Those charged with governance-The person(s) or organization(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
 This includes overseeing the financial reporting process.
-For some entities, those charged with governance might include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.
+For some entities in some jurisdictions, those charged with governance may include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.